See what mortgage you qualify for

 Taking Advantage of the Mortgage Interest Deduction

-While the mortgage interest deduction may not save homeowners as much as it once did (compared to the standard deduction), if you’ve paid a lot in mortgage interest, you should take advantage of the deduction to lower your tax bill.
+While the mortgage interest deduction may not save homeowners as much as it once did, under the right circumstances, it might help you lower your tax bill.

 Don’t be afraid to ask questions.
 When it comes to paying less in taxes, every penny helps.